Visit famous temples in Himachal Pradesh to celebrate Chaitra Navratri in April this year, for its peaceful environs and rich cultural traditions

 Sri Jawalaji Temple, Kangra

 Another of the famous temples in Himachal Pradesh is located about 34km south, in the Kangra valley.
-During Navratra, huge numbers of devotees gather here and fairs are arranged on this occasion.
+During Navratra, huge numbers of pilgrims and devotees gather here and fairs are arranged on this occasion.

 Chintpurni Mata Temple, Una